Classification of bubble-sheet ovals in $\mathbb{R}^{4}$: Introduction

 Thanks to Theorem \ref{prescribed_eccentricity_intro} (existence with prescribed spectral width ratio) we can then find a bubble-sheet oval $\mathcal{M}^2$ that is obtained as suitable transformation of an element of the class $\mathcal{A}^\circ$, such that

 Finally, applying Theorem \ref{spectral_uniqueness} (spectral uniqueness) we can then complete the proof of Theorem \ref{classification_theorem} (classification of bubble-sheet ovals).

-\textbf{Acknowledgments.} The first author has been supported by the POSCO Science Fellowship of POSCO TJ Park Foundation and the National Research Foundation of Korea grant NRF-2022R1C1C1013511.
-The second author has been supported by the NSF grant DMS-1900702.
-The third and fourth author have been supported by the NSERC Discovery Grant RGPIN-2016-04331, and the Sloan Research Fellowship of the fourth author, and the third author is in addition very grateful to Professor Xiaobo Liu at Beijing International Center for Mathematical Research for visiting funding and hospitality.
+\textbf{Acknowledgments.} We thank the referees for helpful comments.
+The first author has been supported by the POSCO Science Fellowship of POSCO TJ Park Foundation and the National Research Foundation of Korea grant NRF-2022R1C1C1013511.
+The second author has been supported by the NSF grants DMS-1266172 and DMS-1900702.
+The third and fourth author have been supported by the NSERC Discovery grants RGPIN-2016-04331 and RGPIN-2023-04419 and the Sloan Research Fellowship of the fourth author, and the third author is in addition very grateful to Professor Xiaobo Liu at Beijing International Center for Mathematical Research for visiting funding and hospitality.
 The fifth author has been supported by the NSF Grant DMS-2154782.